zihanz12/uiuc-cs-wiki/styleguides/styleguide.md

 2. Create a new branch in your forked repository.
 3. Make and commit whatever changes you would like to make in your newly created branch.
 4. Make a pull request with this repository.
+5. (Optional) Add you name and a link to your Github page in AUTHORS.md.
+You are by no means required to do this step, but if you would like to be credited for your work you absolutely can.

 # Issues
 If there are any issues with the guide that you would like to see fixed, submit an issue to the repository.